Can you really make a full-time income as a life coach?

-That means that there is *still* plenty of room for more coaches.
+Meaning that there IS room for new coaches.

 Coaches like YOU.

 But what about my niche?
-Can you really make enough money to live on as a full-time coach as a life coach or corporate coach?
+Can I really make enough money to live on as a full-time life or corporate coach?

 Here’s another helpful piece of data about what a life coach salary might be, collected from Payscale.

 Okay, $48,501.
 That’s not bad.